cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 ..
 If you need to say something specific about the response, say it in this section, and then include a table for body parameters, as needed (using the `list-table` directive).
-Precede the table with a basic introduction, such as "The response has the following body parameters."
+Precede the table with a basic introduction.

+The response has the following body parameters.

+..
 Parameter tables include the following columns: Name, Type, Description.
-   Following is an example table, created with the `list-table` directive:
+   Following is an example table, created with the `list-table` directive.

-The response has the following body parameters.

 .. list-table::
    :widths: 15 10 30